ian-IBCIRL/CI-Django-Blog/README.md

 Use `python3 manage.py runserver` to launch web server

+We add the app with `python3 manage.py startapp blog` for example

+Then we need to migrate the changes to the database etc with `python3 manage.py migrate`

+Remember to update settings.py with all the env vars for secure access to Django and the Elephant DB in the database section

+---
+import os
+import dj_database_url
+if os.path.isfile('env.py'):
+import env
+---

 To log into the Heroku toolbelt CLI:

 1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.